 Each year, we have to raise more than half of our turnover through donations and grants – Donate today to support our activities and help keep our prices affordable.

 Sort By Month

-A curriculum project which engages KS2 children in maths through drama, storytelling and problem-solving.
-The project uses fairytales as a stimulus, as the children become detectives tasked with solving mathematical mysteries to help the story develop.
-The context provides lots of opportunities for students to learn about other areas of the national curriculum, such as history, literacy, geography and weather, whilst discovering key facts and figures relating to maths problems.
-The final day for each class incorporates a presentation in assembly, using the drama skills the children have developed to bring their achievements to life for the rest of the school and their families.
+A curriculum project which engages KS2 children in maths through drama, storytelling and problem-solving: Dramatic Maths uses fairytales as a stimulus, as the children become detectives tasked with solving mathematical mysteries to help the story develop.
+The context provides lots of opportunities for students to get maths on its feet and lower their anxiety about giving the wrong answer as they are encouraged to approach maths through an investigative method.
+The programme incorporates homework tasks and supporting literacy activities to offer teachers opportunities to embed the programme into other areas of their teaching.
+The final day for each class incorporates a sharing session where the participating children bring their achievements to life for their families or other classes in the school.

 Jan – Mar 2010: Essex Primary, Newham

 The project worked with around 240 children; eight classes across Years 2 and 3 who were split into mixed ability groups.
 The aim was to help Barnaby Bear on his hunt for the missing Olympic torch and involved lots of weighing, measuring, travelling and exploring along the way.
 A book of the project was created by an illustrator as a legacy to leave with the school.

 “Motivation for learning Maths increased a lot.
 Maths started to make sense.” – Tutor

 This was a project funded by A New Direction